 At the beginning of November, one of the big four banks in Australia announced that it would include cryptocurrency trading into its list of services.
 It was a rather shocking move on its part, given that banks are generally wary of the regulatory risks that come with this digital currency.
 But analysts say it was a clever move amidst the growing youth clientele and mobile banking.

 However, another reason is the growth of the country’s crypto market.
 While there are no exact figures, one estimate says that one in six Aussies has invested in crypto this year, translating to a total market value of AUD$ 8 billion.
-The proliferation has compelled the Australian Securities and Investments Commission (ASIC) to require crypto asset holders to get a licence.
+The proliferation has compelled the Australian Securities and Investments Commission (ASIC) to require crypto asset holders to get a license.
 (1)